aws-samples/shopfloor-connectivity/docs/metrics/aws-cloudwatch.md

 ---
 ### CredentialProviderClient
-Name of configured credentials client that will be used to read secrets stored in the AWS Secrets Manager service.

-**Type**: String
+The CredentialProviderClient property specifies which AWS credential provider client to use for authentication.
+It references a client defined in the SFC's top-level configuration under [AwsIotCredentialProviderClients](../core/sfc-configuration.md#awsiotcredentialproviderclients) section.
+This client uses X.509 certificates to obtain temporary AWS credentials through the  [AWS IoT credentials provider](../sfc-aws-service-credentials.md).

-If not set the AWS SDK credential provider chain is used.
+If no CredentialProviderClient is configured the [AWS Java SDK credential provider chain is used](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html#credentials-chain)

+**Type:** String

 ---
 ### Interval
-Interval in seconds in which metrics are written to the service (or earlier if buffer size is reached) Integer
+The Interval property defines the time period (in seconds) between writes to the CloudWatch service.
+Buffered metrics will be published when this interval expires, or earlier if the buffer reaches the configured [BatchSize](#batchsize).
+This helps optimize the frequency of API calls while ensuring timely delivery of metrics.
+If not specified, the default interval is 60 seconds.

 **Type**: Integer

-Default is 60

 ---
 ### Region
-AWS CloudWatch service region
+The Region property specifies the AWS Region where the CloudWatch metrics will be published.
+This should be set to the AWS Region identifier where you want your metrics to be stored and accessed (e.g., "us-east-1", "eu-west-1").
+If not specified, the writer will use the default region configured in the AWS SDK through environment variables, configuration files, or instance metadata.

 **Type**: String

-Default is region setup for AWS SDK

 [^top](#aws-cloudwatch-metrics)